 Cut to three years later.
 I’ve enrolled in a graduate program to prove that I’ve gotten on with my life.
 I’m visiting my OB/GYN for my annual check up and I tell her I’d like to have a hysterectomy.
 I’m now 43 and hopelessly infertile, so what good is a uterus to me?
 She is open to that but hands me a prescription for birth control pills to help with the irregular and heavy periods until we can get the surgery scheduled.
 I take the prescription and stuff into the bottomless pit that is my purse never to be seen again.

-Two weeks later, I’m realizing that I don’t feel quite right and that I haven’t had a period for some time, which was not all that unusual.
-Nonetheless, I go to the grocery store and pick up a pregnancy test just for the heck of it.
-I don’t really think I’m pregnant.
-I’ve probably spent a thousand dollars on those tests and have never even come close to getting a positive.
+Sometime thereafter, I don’t feel quite right and that I haven’t had a period for some time, which was not all that unusual.
+Nonetheless, I rummage through the medicine cabinet and pull out a three year old expired pregnancy test.
 I take the test and it is immediately, unquestionably, and without a doubt positive.
 I could not believe it.
-Could.
-NOT!
-Believe.
-It.
-Something must be wrong with this stick.
-It must be broken.
-I just stared at it for several minutes.
+I stared at it for several minutes.
 Then I re-read the directions about ten times.
 I even read them in Spanish.
 Yes, hold the stick down, I did that.
 Pee on it.
 I did that.
 Put it on a flat surface.
 Did that.
 Finally I realized that I was pregnant.
 Change of plans.

-And that is how I became an antique mommy with all it’s mostly joys and sometimes challenges.
+And that is how I became an antique mommy.
 I was nearly 44 when I had my son and since then, I have learned so many things, not the least of which is how to count in months.
 I’ve also learned to not make so many plans.

 * * *